RobertoMSousa/game7_rest/README.md

 }
 ```

-GET /items: Fetch all items in the inventory.
-POST /items: Add a new item to the inventory.
-DELETE /items/:id: Remove an item from the inventory.
-POST /transfer: Transfer an item between users.
-POST /equip: Equip an item to a user.

 ## Unit tests
 I created some unit tests using jest on some part of the code, due to time constrains it was possible o create a fully tested application but you can run the tests using